rcgsheffield/sheffield_hpc/stanage/software/apps/ansys/mechanical.rst

 You can load an ANSYS module above and then start the ANSYS mechanical launcher program by running the ``launcher`` command.

 If desired, the ANSYS Workbench GUI executable can be launched with the  ``runwb2`` command.
+Note that to use the ANSYSEM GUI you will need to be in a :ref:`flight graphical session on Stanage <flight-desktop>`.
 To use more than a single core, you should write a batch job script and ANSYS mechanical APDL script file for submission to the batch queues.

 --------------------